Construction Costs in Los Angeles

 Where the Value Lives

 The temptation for owners is to view general conditions as a place to cut.
-But general conditions is where project management and supervision lives.
-It is also often where general labor resides for work self-performed by the general contractor.
+But general conditions is where the quality of construction management is most visible.
+A project with sufficient general conditions investment is typically a clean, organized, well-kept jobsite where trades are properly sequenced, materials are staged efficiently, and safety and erosion control are actively maintained.
 Good project management and supervision results in higher quality outcomes, properly coordinated trades, better management of unforeseen costs and change orders, and higher overall productivity on site.

 Insurance

-The general contractor's insurance program on a residential project typically includes general liability and workers' compensation coverage, usually running around 1.5% of hard costs on a well-structured program.
+The general contractor's insurance program on a residential project typically includes general liability and workers' compensation coverage, typically running between 1% and 2% of hard costs depending on the program structure and carrier.
 On a Construction Manager at Risk (CMAR) engagement, professional liability coverage should also be carried, since the CM is providing professional services during pre-construction that carry advisory responsibility beyond standard general contracting.

 Builder's risk insurance, which covers the structure under construction against damage from fire, wind, theft, and other covered perils, is typically the owner's responsibility, not the contractor's.
 The owner purchases this policy, often through the same broker handling their permanent property insurance, and it converts to a standard homeowner's policy at project completion.
 Builder's risk typically needs to be coordinated with the general contractor, as the carrier's agents will want to see the progression of the project, confirm that safety measures are in place, and verify that the property is properly secured.
 In high-fire-risk areas, builder's risk has become more expensive and more difficult to place, which is worth discussing with your insurance broker before construction begins.